zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 This is the intimate communication of Jian.
 "Watching this horror in intimate communication": "This horror in intimate communication is watching, seeing, watching, watching, and observing."
-In order to watch the horror in intimate communication, he should Walk alone like a rhino horn.
+In order to watch the horror in intimate communication, he should Walk alone like a rhinoceros horn.

 Because of that, the single enlightened person said: